Who is Elma Pazar? Meet the Love Island series 5 contestant and eyelash technician

 In case you were wondering, Elma rates herself a seven out of ten, citing her ear lobes, which are apparently in “the perfect position for a nice pair of earrings” i.e. on the sides of her head.

-Elma also says she thinks she’ll get on with scientist Yewande as her brother studies physics.
+Elma also says she said in advance that she’d get on with scientist Yewande as her brother studies physics.
 We’re sure that’s going to be a riveting conversation.

 Fortunately, Elma’s dream guys are popular with Love Island viewers.
 Unfortunately, they’re from the 2018 show.